Ashish200402/AI-Poetry_Generation/README.md

 - 🧠 Research in NLP & Creativity
 Serves as a baseline for studying the intersection of artificial intelligence and human creativity.

----

-## 🛑 Disclaimer

-This project is intended for educational and creative exploration of transformer-based text generation.
-The generated content is fictional and may reflect the nature of the training data.